echeran/smile-of-murugan/webbook/chapter17.md

 some Sanskritized prose in Peruntēvaṇār's *Pāratam* (9th Cent.).
 And, finally, we come to a large, lengthy literary work in Tamil prose, the Śrīpurāṇam of Maṇṭalapuruṭar (prob.
-16th Cent.), a *purana* of the sixty-three Jaina saints.
+16th Cent.), a *purāṇa* of the sixty-three Jaina saints.
 All these facts show that there had always been in Tamil literature a perfectly adequate capacity to develop prose-writing, that there had always been a kind of accumulator of different prose-styles, narrative, descriptive,